Kaiser-class ocean liner: Kaiser Wilhelm II

 Named after the reigning emperor, Kaiser Wilhelm II was the third of the four flyers under North German Lloyd.
-Sailing her maiden voyage on the 14 April 1903, she was the holder of the eastbound Blue Riband prize between 1904 and 1907.
+She was launched in 12 August 1902, sailing her maiden voyage on the 14 April 1903, she was the holder of the eastbound Blue Riband prize between 1904 and 1907.
 The first two sisters had been quite similar in appearance, length and tonnage, but the new Kaiser Wilhelm II would be considerably larger than her older siblings.
 In fact, she was the first German ship to exceed the size of the famous SS Great Eastern.
 But, although some 50 feet longer and 5,000 tons larger, her overall look was very similar to her future running mates.
 Her interior however, was criticised by some as being too flamboyant.
 Her other problem was her vibrations, which caused passengers to become nervous.
 The ship was taken in to be given a new set of propellers in 1904.
 In comparison with a $2,500 first class suite ticket, a third class passenger travel for a mere $25, one hundred times cheaper.
 Captured in New York City on 6 April 1917, the same day as her siblings, she was then renamed USS Kaiser Wilhelm II (ID-3004) then Agamemnon and became a troop transport.
 As Agamemnon, she made nine voyages between September and August 1919, carrying nearly 42,000 service personnel.
 Decommissioned in late August she was turned over to the War Department for further use as a US Army Transport.
 Laid up after the middle 1920s, she was renamed Monticello in 1927 but had no further active service.
 Considered too old for use in the Second World War, the ship was sold for scrapping in 1940 with her sister Kronprinzessin Cecilie, with which she had remained for twenty one years.